sstelfox/patronus_fati/SQLITE_TRANSITION_NOTES.md

 * Visbility -> bitstring / integer, required, must be > 0
 * LastVisibility -> bitstring / integer, must be >= 0

-I may need to add 'first seen' as a unix timestamp into this table to handle the uptime field in the access point->offline messages.
-It may also not be needed if pulse is not doing anything with it.

 ClientVisibility:

 * Key -> client mac